 These stoves are the workhorses of the backpacking stove world and are regularly used by outdoor education institutions and mountain guides on expeditions to glaciated peaks.
 These stoves take a bit of knowledge to correctly operate because they have many parts and need to be primed properly before use.
 You can take them completely apart, clean and troubleshoot them easily, and then put them back together, all while out in the field.
 This level of maintenance is periodically necessary for the best performance.

 Best for: Basecamp cooking and groups.

 Best Features: Can simmer and cook multiple types of food.
-Easy to clean and repair.
+Field maintainable.

 Worst Features: Heavy and bulky.
 Require regular maintenance.

-Examples of liquid fuel stoves are the MSR Whisperlite, as well as the multi-fuel MSR Dragonfly, and Primus Omnilite Ti.
+The liquid fuel stoves included in this review are the MSR Whisperlite, MSR Whisperlite Universal, MSR Dragonfly, and the Primus Omnilite Ti.

 Wood/Solid Fuel Burning Stoves

 Thru-hikers and avid backpackers are always looking for new ways to lighten their loads.
 Wood and solid fuel burning stoves are the most recent attempt to lighten up cook systems.
 This type of stove often offers the choice of carrying and using chemical fuel such as Esbit and Trangia, or to forage for burnables along the trail.